 6 For legal purposes, the classification of goods in the subheadings of a heading shall be determined according to the terms of those subheadings and any related Subheading Notes and, mutatis mutandis, to the above Rules, on the understanding that only subheadings at the same level are comparable.
 For the purposes of this Rule the relative Section and Chapter Notes also apply, unless the context otherwise requires.

-If you need help to determine the classification of you products, do get in touch, we’ll be happy to help.
+If you need help to determine the classification of you products, at home and abroad, there’s no cost to explore your options.
+Do get in touch at firstname.lastname@example.org, we’ll be happy to help.